Highlights

 Bethesda Maryland, April 2, 2024.
 Amid the buzz of voices in the expansive lobby at Walter Reed National Military Medical Center, people embrace in reunion.
 The space is filled with volunteers, sponsors, active military personnel, former patients, families, and artists coming together.

+The founders of iPads For Soldiers have been tirelessly working with military center administration in preparation of the dedication of “Footsteps to Freedom,” a permanent installation in the entrance of the nation’s largest military medical center.
 In the lobby stands a striking sculpture: a literal and metaphoric testament to the bravery and sacrifice of US soldiers.
 Custom designed glass cubes framed with brass are stacked in a double-sided staircase ascending upward.
-Inside of each cube are soldiers’ boots that served as the canvases for artists who variously painted, etched and designed them in thanks and honor to the soldiers for their service.
-Many signify the challenges these men and women endured.
+Inside of each cube are used boots that served as the canvases for artists who variously painted, etched and decorated them in thanks and honor to American soldiers.
+These tributes of love and gratitude are the culmination of a ten-year effort by iPadsforsoldiers.

 How it all Started